saikumar05g2/quiz/README.md

 ### Countdown Timer:
 Each question has a 20-second countdown timer.
 After 10 seconds, the hint is presented.
 Once the time ends, the correct answer is shown for 1 second before proceeding to the next question.
 ### Scoring System:
-Upon completion of the quiz or expiry of time for all questions, the application displays the user's score as X out of Y questions answered correctly or 1 point for each correct answer.
+Upon completion of the quiz or expiry of time for all questions, the application displays the user's score.

 ### Usage: